 - Deductions exceeding $5,000 per item — you need a qualified appraisal completed by a qualified appraiser

 Need more info?
-I go into detail in this blog post.
+I go into detail about appraisers in this blog post.

 Restrict in Writing